 709.2 Interference with Equipment

 Any tampering or interfering with Council equipment, either directly or indirectly, shall constitute a breach of this Bylaw.

-Without prejudice to its other rights and remedies, Council shall be entitled to estimate (in accordance with Section 708.12.5) and charge for the additional water consumption not recorded or allowed to pass where a meter or restrictor has been tampered with, and recover any costs incurred.
+Without prejudice to its other rights and remedies, Council shall be entitled to estimate (in accordance with clause 708.12.5) and charge for the additional water consumption not recorded or allowed to pass where a meter or restrictor has been tampered with, and recover any costs incurred.

 709.3 Compliance with Bylaw